Posted by Dr. Julian De Silva | June 18th, 2021

 There are many techniques to get rid of your turkey neck.
-These include neck liposuction, neck tightening stitches, neck muscle corset stitches (platysmaplasty), deep soft tissue reshaping (salivary gland reduction), and neck lift combined with facelift.
+These include neck fat reduction and reshaping, neck tightening stitches, neck muscle corset stitches (platysmaplasty), deep soft tissue reshaping, and neck lift combined with facelift.

 I often recommend patients suffering from a turkey neck to have a neck lift and facelift.
 Since people who have a turkey neck also suffer from face-related problems, the two procedures go hand in hand in solving a turkey neck.